 Alternative health doctors are growing in popularity, and their natural health services aren't covered by insurance!
 Do you wonder why the FDA approves certain treatments and not herbal medicine?

 - How to Use Elevating Colors That Heal?

 Colors of clothes and energy levels of the color spectrum affect your body's frequencies in more ways than you can fathom.
-Discover which blouse colors are more positive!
+Certain blouses are more positive!

-- How to Relax with Aromatherapy and Get Rid of Stress?
+- Easy Ways to Relax with Aromatherapy to Get Rid of Stress

-Stress kills, and your breath can alter your outlook in a heartbeat.
+Stress kills, and your breath can alter your outlook in a heartbeat!
 Aromatherapy helps to calm and revitalize!
-Discover how to reduce your stress with this special stress buster exercise!
+Reduce your stress with this special stress buster exercise!

 © 2014 Sheila Craan